 No space-saving trick works better on your smartphone than running it through a factory reset every now and again.
 This effectively returns your handset to the state it was in when you first bought it—which means absolutely nothing will remain on there beyond what the manufacturer and Apple or Google have preinstalled.

-What puts most people off running through this process is that it wipes your photos, videos, messages, apps, and everything else off your phone—so you'll need to start from scratch all over again.
-Which means that, before you get started, you need to be absolutely sure that everything important is safely stored somewhere else.
+What puts most people off running through this process is that it wipes your photos, videos, messages, apps, and everything else off your phone—so you’ll need to start from scratch.
+This means that, before you get started, you need to be absolutely sure that you backed up everything important.

-That said, with today's cloud-first apps and services, resetting a phone isn't quite the scorched-earth approach it used to be.
-If all your emails are in Gmail, all your songs are in Spotify, all your pictures are in Google Photos, and you've backed up and downloaded all your messages, the process can be relatively painless—which is another reason to switch to these cloud-based services for the future.
+That said, with today’s cloud-first apps and services, resetting a phone isn’t quite the scorched-earth approach it used to be.
+If all your emails are in Gmail, your songs are in Spotify, your pictures are in Google Photos, and you’ve backed up and downloaded all your messages, the process can be relatively painless.
+Count this as yet another reason to switch to these cloud-based services for the future.

-If you've double-checked that you've got copies of everything you want to keep, you can find the reset options in your Settings app.
-It's under General and Reset on iOS and Backup & reset on Android.
-Follow the instructions on screen and you'll soon be back to the beginning as far as your phone and its operating system are concerned.
-And next time, you'll know how to be more careful with your phone's storage space.
+If you’ve double-checked that you’ve got copies of everything you want to keep, you can find the reset options in your Settings app.
+It’s under General and Reset on iOS, and System, Advanced, Reset options on Android.
+Follow the instructions on screen and you’ll soon be back to the beginning as far as your phone and its operating system are concerned.
+And next time, you’ll know how to be more careful with your phone’s storage space.